hiddify/hiddify.com/docs/manager/domain-worker-cdn-and-tunneling/How-to-set-up-and-use-Cloudflare-workers.md

 ---
-title: How to setup and use Cloudflare workers
+title: How to setup and use Cloudflare workers (Manual way)
 ---

 <div dir="ltr" markdown="1">

-# How to set up and use Cloudflare workers
+# How to set up and use Cloudflare workers (Manual way)
 Workers is one of Cloudflare's famous CDN services, which is actually a server-less service, through which programming codes can be executed without the need for server or infrastructure configuration.
 In fact, this service is a type of cloud computing based on SaaS.

 In other words, the working method of Workers is that instead of trying to open your website (here Hidify panel) directly; You send requests to workers and then workers re-send requests to your domain and server.